fiveisprime/simple-grid/README.md

 1. Install Grunt and the dependencies `$ npm install`

-2. Add your custom styles to `style.css`
+2. Add your custom styles to `./src/style.css`

 3. Minify the CSS `$ grunt`